-Assume the BFF is empty (all outputs being 0), so that the structure in Figure 3 is equivalent to a simple LFSR.
-This LFSR generates a sequence of pseudo-random patterns which may detect the majority (e.g. 90%) of all faults.
-However, most of these patterns are not really necessary because they only cover faults which are also covered by other patterns and thus can be modified without reducing the fault coverage.
+Assume the BFF is empty (i.e. all outputs being 0), so that the structure in Fig. 3 is equivalent to a simple LFSR.
+This LFSR generates a sequence of pseudorandom patterns which may detect the majority (e.g. 90%) of all faults.
+However, many of these patterns do not contribute to the fault coverage, since they only detect faults which already are detected by other patterns in the sequence.
+These "useless" patterns are nevertheless required to bring the LFSR from one useful pattern to another useful pattern.
+Hence, the useless patterns may be modified without reducing the fault coverage.

-The BIST synthesis procedure determines these

-"useless" patterns and runs an automatic test pattern generation (ATPG) tool for generating deterministic patterns for the untested faults.
+The BIST synthesis procedure determines these useless patterns and runs an automatic test pattern generation (ATPG) tool for generating deterministic patterns for the untested faults.
 The BFF is constructed such that some of the useless patterns are turned into deterministic patterns so that the pattern generator provides sufficiently high (e.g. complete) fault coverage.
-In [27] it has been observed that for this purpose the BFF only has to modify a relatively small number of bits and thus can be very small.
+In [29] it has been observed that for this purpose the BFF only has to modify a relatively small number of bits and thus can be very small.